vcrom/FreeImageOpenGL/README.md

-# FreeImageOpenGL
+# FreeImage & OpenGL
-Using [FreeImage](http://freeimage.sourceforge.net) library to load/import textures into openGL.
+A simple Qt project in which uses a [FreeImage](http://freeimage.sourceforge.net) wrapper to seamlessly load images/textures into OpenGL.